ssheggrud/Mod_20_Project/README.md

 ### Jose
     - Point for data visualization
-    - Co point for technologies
-    - Co point for integration
+    - Co point for technologies and integration
     - X

 ### Pooja